-He never once asked for help.
+He never once asks for help.

-Sharing parenting experiences
+Share parenting experiences

 Dr. Joel Ingersoll helps college and high school students develop college transition, performance, and career success skills.
 As President & Founder of Take On College, Joel has empowered thousands of students to maximize their potential, college experience and return on tuition.
 Joel is the author of the forthcoming book Take On College: Winning Strategies for College & Career Success!
 Sign up for helpful tips, articles, & resources!
 Joel developed and hosts the College Success Academy Summer Virtual Intensive.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!